oreoslabs/ironfish-wasm/README.md

-## Accounts
+# Overview

-This is a Rust wrapper for creating accounts and transactions to be converted into WASM.
+This is a Rust wrapper for creating Ironfish accounts and transactions to be converted into WASM.
+For developers, navigate to [index.html](./index.html) for how it works.

-### To Compile WASM
+## To Compile WASM

 ```
+npm install
 npm run build
 ```